ntnhut/LeetSolve/docs/source/Array/01_ARR_739_Daily_Temperatures.md

 ## [Problem statement](https://leetcode.com/problems/daily-temperatures/)

-Given an array of integers `temperatures` represents the daily temperatures, return an array `answer` such that `answer[i]` is the number of days you have to wait after the `i-th` day to get a warmer temperature.
-If there is no future day for which this is possible, keep `answer[i] = 0` instead.
+You are given an array of integers `temperatures`, which represents the daily temperatures.
+Your task is to create an array `answer` such that `answer[i]` represents the number of days you need to wait after the i-th day to experience a warmer temperature.
+If there is no future day with a warmer temperature, then `answer[i]` should be set to `0`.

 ### Example 1
 ```text